lcmuri/Aviation-Accident-Data-Analysis/README.md

 ## Overview

-### Overview

 The company is planning to enter into the aviation industry in order to diversify its assets.
 Specifically, interested in purchasing and operating airplanes for commercial and private enterprises.
 A risk assessment is essential to minimize liability and maximize safety.
 This project analyzes data from the National Transportation Safety Board that includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.

 A descriptive analysis of the data, including accident frequency, severity by aircraft make and model, impact of weather conditions, relationship between flight purpose (e.g., private vs. commercial), and risks.

-This analysis can be used by the company to determine which aircraft has the lowest operational, financial, and safety risks.
+The company can use this analysis to determine which aircraft has the lowest operational, financial, and safety risks.

 ## Business Problem